Nalaquq/zerogeo/README.md

-# CIVIC: Zero-Shot Annotation Pipeline for Binary Raster Segmentation
+# ZeroGeo: Zero-Shot Annotation Pipeline for Binary Raster Segmentation

 **Automated training dataset generation from geospatial imagery using Grounding DINO and SAM.**